-As was mentioned before, saponification is the chemical process of turning liquid, lye, and oils into soap.
+Remember, the chemical process of turning liquid, lye, and oils into soap is called saponification.

 During saponification, the ingredients thicken and produce heat.
 Your soap batter will generate its own heat for several hours as it sets in the mold.